Alexandre Deleyre: Biography

 In 1754 he worked for the Journal des Savants.
 From November 1756 to March 1757 he worked for the Journal étranger with Baron von Grimm.
 This journal was published by Jean-Baptiste-Antoine Suard, François Arnaud, Antoine François Prévost and the lawyer Pierre-Jean-Baptiste Gerbier.He cooperated with Denis Diderot, Claude Adrien Helvétius and Jean-Jacques Rousseau, philosophers of the French age of Enlightenment.
 Deleyre contributed with two articles, one on stickpins (Épingle) and Fanatisme to the Encyclopédie; his article on Fortune was refused.
 In his Dictionnaire philosophique, Voltaire would make use of his article on fanaticism.

 In June 1758 he left for Liège where he wrote for the Journal encyclopédique by Pierre Rousseau.
 After joining the army for a couple of weeks, he became secretary of Choiseul, the French ambassador in Vienna during the height of the Seven Years' War (1759).
 In 1760 he wanted to get married but when the priest found out he was the author of Fanatisme he was ordered to rewrite the article, humiliate himself and swear an oath on being a good catholic.
 Protected by the Duke of Nivernais, ambassador in Berlin and London who had been friendly with Montesquieu, he was appointed librarian of Philip, Duke of Parma at the end of the year.
 He cooperated with Guillaume du Tillot and disagreed with Etienne Condillac as the governor of Ferdinand, Duke of Parma from 1660 till 1768 when they both left.
 Around 1774 he cooperated with the Abbé Raynal on his book on the two Indies.
 He wrote about the conquest of Kamchatka, the religion of the Chukchi people, the Lapps, the Eskimos, the concept of happiness and attacked global colonization.
 He disagreed with Diderot who went to Russia in 1773 on an invitation by Catherine the Great.
 In 1776 he was depressed and Deleyre settled in Dammarie-lès-Lys closer to nature.

 In 1789 he was elected in Cadillac as a deputy to the Constituent assembly and in September 1792 to the National Convention for Landes.
 He joined Montagnards, where he would address the issue of national education, based on Emile, or On Education, proposing to add a garden to every school.
 He voted for the execution of Louis XVI in January 1793.
 The uprising of the Parisian sans-culottes, resulted in the armed Insurrection of 31 May - 2 June 1793 and 31 Girondins, who voted against the execution of the king (in January) were placed under house-arrest.
 Some escaped and joined the counter-revolution.

 In 1795 he was elected in the Council of Ancients.
 In 1796 he published a rapport on the Corsican refugees, and on Palais Bourbon.
 He died on 20 Ventôse.

+French composer Augustine Renaud d`Allen used Deleyre’s text in her composition Six Ancient French Airs.